 Note: save and close the file using ‘:wq!’

 That’s it, we have successfully configured our BIND Server.
-All we need it to start the DNS services, but before starting the service we must check a few more things.
+We all need it to start DNS services, but before starting the service we must check a few more things.

 Step 4 : SELinux

-The machines running with SELinux, all strategies and files are labeled in a way that represents security-relevant information.
+For machines running with SELinux, all strategies and files are labeled in a way that represents security-relevant information.
 This information is referred to as the SELinux context.
-There are 4 phases and every phase of the security context is separated by means of a colon (:)”SELinux user, SELinux role, the type, multilevel safety or MLS”.
-This rule will complete “Allow access, Prevent get entry to or Denied” which will guard your server more than the regular way.
-For any newly created files will be set the permit get entry to else it will prevent writing/executing to the file.
+There are 4 phases and every phase of the security context is separated by means of a colon (:)"SELinux user, SELinux role, the type, multilevel safety or MLS".
+This rule will complete "Allow access, Prevent get entry to or Denied" which will guard your server more than the regular way.
+For any newly created files that will set the permit to get entry to else it will prevent writing/executing to the file.
+Please see the SELinux documentation for more information

-For files, this is viewed the use of the ls -Z command:
+For files, this is viewed using the ls -Z command:

 cd /var/named/